nicholasdavidbrown/cali-calendar-ai/README.md

 ## Troubleshooting

 ### Port already in use
+**Development ports:** 5173, 8080, 8081
+**Production ports:** 8082, 8083

-If ports 8080 or 8081 are in use, either:
+If any of these ports are in use:
 - Stop the conflicting service
-- Modify ports in `docker-compose.yml`
+- Modify the external port (left side) in the respective docker-compose file
+- Note: Dev and prod can run simultaneously without conflicts

 ### Database locked
 If you get "database is locked" errors: